ktaliaferro/gps-viewer/README.md

 For the app to function, the logged flight data must have a "GPS" field with latitude and longitude values separated by a space.
 See the sample log file [SampleLog-2024-10-10-113001.csv](LOGS/SampleLog-2024-10-10-113001.csv).

-To exclude test fights and keep load times reasonable, log files are ignored if they
-- are over 2 MB,
-- have less then 60 seconds of data,
+To keep load times reasonable and exclude test flights, log files are ignored if they are over 2 MB in size or have less than 60 seconds of data.
-- or don't have a GPS field.

 These limits can be customized by editing [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua).
+To keep log files small, it is recommended to use a logging [interval](https://manual.edgetx.org/color-radios/model-settings/special-functions) of 1 second or longer in EdgeTX.